pgpbpadilla/pgpbpadilla.github.io/ai/_posts/2021-06-06-chollet-arc-challenge.liquid.md

 it is desired to nudge the development of those systems in directions that are useful to solve human-relevant tasks and also to speed up the acquisition of new skills.

-Assigning human priors has another benefit, it open the possibility to compare the intelligence between two different systems, something that remains an open problem to this day.
+Assigning human priors has another benefit, it opens the possibility to compare the intelligence between two different systems, something that remains an open problem to this day.
 Also, since the benchmark is solvable by humans, it would provide a more direct way to compare human and machine intelligence.

-ARC is a new type of challenge in the Kaggle platform and it designed that way so that traditional Machine Learning techniques -- which are data hungry -- won't work.
+ARC is a new type of challenge in the Kaggle platform and it's designed that way so that traditional Machine Learning techniques -- which are data hungry -- won't work.

 The suggestions from the challenge hosts are to attempt solving the tasks by hand and write down the programs that would solve them, then think how one could use principles of program synthesis and program search to find such programs.
-Next logical steps is to find ways to rank and select programs which are likely to get a higher score.
+The next logical step is to find ways to rank and select programs which are likely to get a higher score.

 ### Life experience a.k.a. acquired knowledge